arpitbbhayani/articles/blogs/sliding-window-ratelimiter.md

 ## Components of the Rate limiter
 The Rate limiter has the following components

- - Configuration store - to keep all the rate limit configurations
+ - Configuration Store - to keep all the rate limit configurations
  - Request Store - to keep all the requests made against one configuration key
- - Decision Engine - it uses data from the configuration store and Request Store and makes the decision
+ - Decision Engine - it uses data from the Configuration Store and Request Store and makes the decision

 ## Deciding the datastores
 Picking the right data store for the use case is extremely important.
 The kind of datastore we choose determines the core performance of a system like this.

 ### Configuration Store
-The primary role of the configuration store would be to
+The primary role of the Configuration Store would be to

  - efficiently store configuration for a key
  - efficiently retrieve the configuration for a key

 In case of machine failure, we would not want to lose the configurations created, hence we choose a disk-backed data store that has an efficient `get` and `put` operation for a key.
-Since there would be billions of entries in this configuration store, using a SQL DB to hold these entries will lead to a performance bottleneck and hence we go with a simple key-value NoSQL database like [MongoDB](https://mongodb.com) or [DynamoDB](https://aws.amazon.com/dynamodb/) for this use case.
+Since there would be billions of entries in this Configuration Store, using a SQL DB to hold these entries will lead to a performance bottleneck and hence we go with a simple key-value NoSQL database like [MongoDB](https://mongodb.com) or [DynamoDB](https://aws.amazon.com/dynamodb/) for this use case.

 ### Request Store
 Request Store will hold the count of requests served against each key per unit time.
 The most frequent operations on this store will be